elgarcito/solvd-1-block-homework-11/README.md

 The example of this implementation is in the main method

+Finally, the example of using IFuture and CompletableStage could be seen in the main method

 All previous console output and data in the main method was deleted to see only this exercise results.